Frequently Asked Questions

 What happens when I hit a limit?

 You'll see a clear message telling you the limit you've hit and how long until you can try again.
-Nothing is lost — your current session remains accessible in your library.
+Nothing is lost — your current session or interview project remains accessible.

 Are there limits on content length?